-The horses-in-training sales can often provide better value as the market determines the price of the horse.
-The largest of the sales is held at Tattersalls at the end of October where over 1500 lots will be catalogued.
+The horses-in-training sales are another option with the largest of the sales being held at Tattersalls at the end of October where over 1500 lots will be catalogued.
 1500 horses don’t turn up though as there are always large numbers of withdrawals prior to the sale often with owners giving their horses ‘one more chance’.
 Once the catalogue is produced you have approximately 2 weeks to study, looking at the horses form and pedigrees and gaining as much knowledge as possible.
 Short-lists are produced at this stage and then you inspect the horses at the sale.
 The horses-in-training sale is a bit like a used-car auction and you can’t expect to see every horse as a correct and free moving individual as you do at the yearling sales.
 These are often athletes who have been in training for two full years and inevitably have niggles here and there – the key is finding the horses which are manageable and which have the level of ability that you are looking for.
 If you are looking for a Dubai Carnival horse then you will likely need a budget in excess of £200,000 or if you are looking for a 90-rated, 3-year-old, mile and a ¼ horse to go jumping then you will need over £100,000.
 If you are willing to take a 4, 5 or 6 year old then you will find better value but you note that you are purchasing an older horse.
 As a rule the better the horses’ official BHA rating is and the younger the horse the more expensive they will be.
 Vetting once again is key and Richard would always encourage his owners to vet potential horses-in-training purchases.

 Other horses-in-training successes include 2020 Jebel Ali Stakes L.R. winner Mark Of Approval who Richard purchased for just 25,000gns and The Statesman who Richard purchased for 90,000gns and re-sold for 310,000gns just 12 months later, having won 3 races on the flat (achieved an official rating of 95) and won his only start over hurdles by 16 lengths.